MaazJawaid/Apointee/README.md

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.
-## Contributing

-We welcome contributions!
-If you'd like to contribute, please fork the repository, create a new branch, make your changes, and submit a pull request.

 ---